Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Additional Experimental Results

 An important distinction is that the main goal of our formulation is to ensure that the hypernetwork input has constant magnitude, not that is normalized (i.e. zero mean, unit variance).
 A normalized variable $z\sim \mathcal{N}(0,1)$ does not have constant magnitude (i.e. L2 norm), over its support, so normalization techniques do not solve the identified magnitude dependency and can actually lead to undesirable formulations.
 To show this, let $x \in \mathbb{R}^k$ be a hypernetwork activation vector, and $\gamma \in [0,1]$ the hypernetwork input.
 Then, according to the identified proportionality in Section 3.2, we know that $x = \gamma z$.
 Here $x$ is the activation when the input is $\gamma$ and $z$ is a vector independent of $\gamma$.
 The normalization output will be making the output independent of the hypernetwork input $\gamma$.
 Following this reasoning, strategies like layer norm, instance norm or group norm in the hypernetwork will make the output of the model independent of the hypernetwork input, rendering the hypernetwork unusable for scalar inputs.
 For batch normalization cases it depends whether different hypernetwork inputs are used for each element in the minibatch.
 If not, the same logic applies as in the feature normalization strategies.
 Otherwise, the proportionality will still hold as the batch mean and standard deviation will be the same for all entries in the minibatch.
 Our experimental results confirm this.
 Hypernetworks with layer normalization fail to train in most settings.
-In contrast, we found consistently that training substantially improves when using our NPA formulation.
+In contrast, we found consistently that training substantially improves when using our MIP formulation.
+See Figure~\ref{fig:normalization} in the main body which shows that none of the tested normalization strategies is competitive with MIP in terms of model convergence or final model accuracy.

 \textbf{Batch Normalization} - Applying batch normalization fails to deal with the proportionality phenomenon because it normalizes statistics that are independent of the magnitude of~$\gamma$ keeping the proportionality~\citep{ioffe2017batch}.
 In our experiments batch normalization performed similar to the default formulation when included in either the hypernetwork or the primary network, failing to address the proportionality relationship.
+For instance, all of the results in Figure~\ref{fig:HInputSize} use batch normalization layers as it is recommended in ResNet-like architectures.
+In this case, MIP still provides a substantial improvement in terms of model convergence and training stability.